 The First World War (also known as the Great War) ended on the 11th hour or the 11th day of the 11th month in 1918 - with an armistice.
 To remember the dead of this titanic struggle (that wiped out nearly a whole generation) two minutes of silence were henceforth observed on November 11th.
 Armistice Day was created in Britain.

-"The green fields of France where the red poppies dance" where also immortalized by Irish group The Fureys and Davy Arthur - their version of the seminal anti-war-song by Eric Bogle became an all-time favorite in Ireland.
-A country that tends to consciously forget Remembrance Day in 26 of 32 counties ...
+"The green fields of France where the red poppies dance" where also immortalized by Irish group The Fureys and Davy Arthur - their version of the seminal anti-war-song by Eric Bogle became an all-time favourite in Ireland.
+An island that tends to consciously ignore Remembrance Sunday in 26 of 32 counties ...

 The reasons for this are manifold and go beyond the remembrance of the war dead.
 By pointing out that the Ulster Division bled to death at the Somme in 1916 unionists rub in the image of nationalists fighting "on Germany's side" in the Easter Rising.
 And by honoring the war dead unionists also send a subtle reminder to Westminster that a debt is owed.